dagronf/ColorPaletteCodable/README.md

 which only deals with loading gradients.

 This coder is somewhat hacky.
 For the sample files I've used it seems to work!

+### SK1 palette support

+SK1 (SKP) palettes appears to be chunks of Python code.
+The coder for it is very simple - it basically regexes on the `color(['RGB'` line to pull out r,g,b,a and name components.
+There is no check whether the file is valid, as this would require a complete python compilation.

 ## Disclaimer